 Today's blog follows Darrel Falk's and Karl Giberson's previous posts (here and here) about Albert Mohler's recent critique of the BioLogos Foundation.
-Dr. Mohler's speech may be found here.
-We have produced a transcript of the speech, which can be read here.
+Dr. Mohler's speech is available here, and a transcript is also available.

 Dear Dr. Mohler,